dataviscourse/tutorials/lectures/lecture-d3.md

 ## D3: Data Driven Documents

 D3 is a javascript library for manipulating the DOM based on data.
 D3 was originally written by Mike Bostock, Vadim Ogievetsky, and Jeff Heer and published [as a paper](http://idl.cs.washington.edu/files/2011-D3-InfoVis.pdf) at InfoVis, the main information visualization conference; at this point it has a large number of contributors, yet Mike Bostock still is the core developer.
-It's also one of the overall most popular projects on GitHub (!).
+It's also one of the overall most popular projects on GitHub!
 D3 certainly owes some of its popularity to riding the everything-on-the-web wave.
 Nevertheless, the way in which you can express relationships between data and visual elements is fundamentally superior than any other library available, open source or not!
 It is nothing short of a breakthrough in the way we use code to express visual encodings.

-D3 can be used to manipulate pure HTML, but most commonly it's used in combination with SVG, i.e., we will be producing SVG charts using D3.
+D3 can be used to manipulate pure HTML, but most commonly it's used in combination with SVG (i.e., we will be producing SVG charts using D3).

-In addition to the introduction in Scott Murray's book (the mandatory reading) you should work with the [D3 API Reference](https://github.com/mbostock/d3/wiki/API-Reference) to look up particulars of all the features of D3.
+In addition to the introduction in Scott Murray's book (the mandatory reading) you should work with the [D3 API Reference](https://github.com/d3/d3/blob/master/API.md) to look up particulars of all the features of D3.
 And of course, you should be learning by examples.
 A great collection are [Mike Bostock's blocks](http://bl.ocks.org/mbostock) which contain simple examples, such as a [bar chart](http://bl.ocks.org/mbostock/2368837) to complex examples such as [this calendar view](http://bl.ocks.org/mbostock/4063318).

 You can download the library to run locally on your computer from the [D3 Website](http://d3js.org/), or you can link directly to the latest release with this snippet:

 {% include code.html id="de_include" file="d3_include.html" code="" js="false" preview="false" %}

-You should also note that D3 has just undergone a major version change, from D3 3 to D3 4.
-Unfortuantely, most example you'll find on the web will be using version 3.
-We'll be using version 4 in this class though, so you can't expect to just copy and paste code for version 4 and have it work.
-Check out the [release notes](https://github.com/d3/d3/blob/master/CHANGES.md) to learn about changes in D3 v4.
+You should also note that D3 underwent a major version change from D3 v3 to D3 v4.
+Unfortunately, many examples you'll find on the web will be using version 3.
+We'll be using D3 v5, which is a minor update from D3 v4, in this class.
+As such, you can't necessarily expect to just copy and paste example code from the web and have it work.
+Check out the [release notes](https://github.com/d3/d3/blob/master/CHANGES.md) to learn about the changes across the D3 versions.

 ### Selections